 It typically invades higher-elevation parts of coastal wetlands, though in recent years it’s been found inland along highways.
 It can change soil conditions in a way that enhances its ability to displace native plants.

 For seedlings and small colonies of established plants, hand pulling can be effective, but you may need to pull for several years.
-Bag and compost pulled plants to avoid spreading seeds.
+When pulling plants, grab them by the roots, wiggle them, and try your best to get all the roots you can.
+You can get training at a Mass Audubon volunteer pepperweed pulling session.
+Bag and compost pulled plants to avoid spreading stems, roots, or seeds.

 Glyphosate-based herbicides are effective when applied as a foliar spray around the time of flowering (June and early July).
 Because it almost always grows in areas subject to the jurisdiction of the Massachusetts Wetlands Protection Act, anyone planning control measures should first check with the conservation commission of the town where the work will occur.
 Only apply herbicides registered for use in these areas.